Jaxonwht/cellsociety/doc/Chat 9_20.md

  yeah [0][1]
  but 0 is y, 1 is x
  oh i see
- so the variables should be called row/col instead of x/y
+ so the variables should be called row/col instead of x/y. there is one problem with cell having access to grid when we initialize grid we have to initialize cell but to initialize cell we have to initialze grid.